Last updated: May 3, 2026

 - ☐ Deed or ownership details for all owners on the property

-- ☐ A phone number and mailing address that the county can actually reach
+- ☐ A phone number and mailing address that the county can use to reach you

 Reality checks before you rely on this help